The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

 CAC is also a great predictor of future growth.

-If your CAC is low (lucky you) and you're able to scale your business quickly, that's a good sign that you'll be able to grow at a lower CAC in the future.
+If your CAC is low (well done!) and you're able to scale your business quickly, that's a good sign that you'll be able to grow at a lower CAC in the future.
 Conversely, if your CAC is high, you'd first need to consider why that might be.

 - Is it just the market / competitive differentiation?

-- Technical Problem/ user frustration / user journey / device matrix?
+- Do you have a technical Problem/ user frustration on site/user journey not supported enough/ device matrix?

-The above list is probably a good place to start when considering reducing your CAC within your eCommerce KPIs list.
+Checking points 1 thru 6 is a good place to start when considering reducing your CAC within your eCommerce KPIs list.

 Depending on your business needs, there are multiple ways to calculate your CAC.